 In addition to the administrative simplification regulations discussed above, HIPAA also created two new federal crimes; health care fraud and false statements relating to health care matters.
 The health care fraud statute prohibits knowingly and willfully executing a scheme to defraud any health care benefit program, including private third-party payors.
 A violation of this statute is a felony and may result in fines, imprisonment or exclusion from federal health care programs, such as the Medicare and Medicaid programs.
 The false statements statute prohibits knowingly and willfully falsifying, concealing or covering up a material fact or making any materially false, fictitious or fraudulent statement in connection with the delivery of or payment for health care benefits, items or services.
-A violation of this statute is a felony and may result in fines, imprisonment or exclusion from federal health care programs.
+A violation of this statute is a felony and may result in fines, imprisonment or exclusion from federal health care benefits, items or services.
+A violation of this statute is a felony and may result in fines, imprisonment or exclusion from federal health care benefits, items or services.